The Pioneer Theatre – open-air walk-in theatre

 Movies were screened three times a week, two movies per session

 “Yes it was time for the Pioneer Theatre to go Big Screen and Bill had traveled by plane to Adelaide to learn about the installation of the modern miracle, CinemaScope.
 This meant the purchase of anamorphic lenses and the building of a new double size screen to project CinemaScope movies.
 Yes Big Screen movies had arrived in Tennant Creek.”

 CinemaScope – a cinematographic process in which special lenses are used to compress a wide image into a standard frame and then expand it again during projection.

 It results in an image that is almost two and a half times as wide as it is high.

 The screen and front of the building, the ticket and entry section, was widened on the northern side over the empty land on the block, to cater to the new CinemaScope movies.
 The building now extended from its original 50 feet to 75-80 feet with the 100 foot throw between the projector and screen remaining the same.
 The theatre was now able to seat 600 patrons and a wider centre aisle was created to allow mothers to place their baby prams beside them, a practice considered illegal in other cinemas.

 Although the screen was enlarged for CinemaScope, son Bob was not happy with the viewing result as Bill had purchased cheap “Paradise Lenses” which created distortions on the sides of the movie, so were replaced when he managed the theatre.

-Film distribution in the Northern Territory was called “The Circuit” which took 3 months to return.
+Film distribution in the Northern Territory was called “The Circuit” as it took 3 months for the film to return.